w3c/webextensions/proposals/split_view_modification.md

 First, validate the options and ensure that it would create a tab next to the tab specified by `splitWithTabId`.
-The method SHOULD reject if it cannot create a split view (see createSplitView).
-If a tab was created, the created tab must be returned as usual, even if the split view cannot be created.
+The method SHOULD reject if it cannot create a split view (see createSplit).
+If a tab was created, the created tab MAY be returned as usual, even if the split view cannot be created.

-The returned `Tab.splitViewId` MUST reflect whether the tab successfully joined the split view.
+The returned `Tab.splitViewId` MUST reflect the split view that the tab joined.

 Tabs in a split view are neighbors of each other, and as such the new tab MUST be adjacent to the specified `splitWithTabId`.
-The `index` property affects the relative positioning:
+The `index` property affects the relative positioning (the following assumes a left-to-right browser UI):
 - `index` unspecified - default behavior, create tab at the right.
 - `index` set to index of `splitWithTabId` - create tab at the left.
 - `index` set to index of `splitWithTabId` plus one - create tab at the right.